reflex-stack/tsp/README.md

 ## Init a new TypeScript Package

-First, create the associated **git repository** and clone it ( optional ).
+First, create the associated **git repository** for your package and clone it ( optional ).

-Then, run this command the cloned directory :
+Then, run this command in the cloned directory. :
 ```bash
 npx @reflex-stack/tsp init
 ```

+> If you create this package in a mono-repo, `cd` in the correct repository before running this command.
+The subdirectory is important for package.json and size report generation.

 #### Created files